pywbem/pywbem/DEVELOP.md

       Where the items in curly braces are replaced with their actual values.

+6. Tag the version (temporary tagging, only locally):

+    Note: This is the basis on which `pbr` determines the package version for the subsequent steps.
+Because we also have PKG-INFO in the repo, tagging now needs to be done in two steps, this temporary step and a subsequent final step.

+    Create a tag for the new version (just locally):

+    - `git tag $MNU`

+    Remove the build products so that the next build picks up the tagged
+    version:

+    - `make clobber`

-6. Perform a complete build (in your favorite Python virtual environment):
+7. Perform a complete build (in your favorite Python virtual environment):

-    - `make clobber all`
+    - `make all`

     If this fails, fix and iterate over this step until it succeeds.

-7. Commit the changes and push to upstream:
+8. Commit the changes and push to upstream:

+    Note: This also includes PKG-INFO in the commit, which now has the tagged version.

     - `git status` - to double check which files have been changed
     - `git commit -asm "Release $MNU"`
     - `git push --set-upstream origin release_$MNU`

-8. On Github, create a Pull Request for branch `release_$MNU`.
+9. On Github, create a Pull Request for branch `release_$MNU`.
 This will trigger the CI runs in Travis and Appveyor.

     Important: When creating Pull Requests, GitHub by default targets the `master` branch.
 If you are releasing a fix version, you need to change the target branch of the Pull Request to `stable_M.N`.

-9. Perform a complete test using Tox:
+10. Optional: Perform a complete test using Tox:

     - `tox`